wildfirebill/price-alert/README.md

-Amazon price alert
+CDkeys.com price alert
 ==================

-Poll an Amazon sale page (or multiple pages) for a maximum price and send yourself an email if the price check passes.
+Poll an cdkeys sale page (or multiple pages) for a maximum price and send yourself an email if the price check passes.

 ## Installation
 Clone the repository.
 This code was written for python 3 (3.6.3), you should also have [pip](https://pip.pypa.io/en/stable/) installed.